“How’s it going?” “How are you?” “How’s life?”

 It’s settled: Diogenes was a man who knew how to rejoice in life, despite living in what most of us today would consider intolerable, miserable poverty.

-Like the Stoics who came after him, he understood that tranquility and happiness arise when we stop cursing the unchangeable or wishing for something different and instead start savoring simple joys and appreciating reality just as it is.
+Like the Stoics who came after him, he understood that tranquillity and happiness arise when we stop cursing the unchangeable or wishing for something different and instead start savoring simple joys and appreciating reality just as it is.

 The Perennial Problem of Human Desire